The Ultimate In Birding Tours

 Birdquest has operated birding tours to this part of West Africa since 2008.

-Accommodation and Road Transport: The hotel in Monrovia is of a good standard.
-In most locations, we will stay in medium-standard or very simple guesthouses, although with private bathrooms for the most part (shared at Tiwai and Lalehun).
-Water supplies and electricity can be unreliable.
-Sierra Leone and Liberia are a bit unusual in that twin rooms are not available, so basically the only options are to share a double bed or opt for single-occupancy accommodation.
+Accommodation and Road Transport: The hotels in Liberia are of a good standard.
+In Sierra Leone, we will stay in medium-standard or simple lodges and guesthouses with either private or shared bathrooms.
+Hot water or even water supplies and electricity can be unreliable in Sierra Leone.
+Sierra Leone and Liberia are a bit unusual in that twin rooms are not available, so basically, the only options are for couples to share a double bed and for all others to opt for single-occupancy accommodation.
 Road transport is by 4×4 vehicles.
-Roads are highly variable in quality, ranging from good to bad.
+Roads are good in Liberia but variable in quality in Sierra Leone, ranging from good to bad.

 Walking: The walking effort during our Liberia & Sierra Leone birding tour is mostly easy, occasionally moderate.

 Climate: It will be hot and humid.
-At this season there is mainly dry weather, although there is always the possibility of rain at any time.
+During this time of year, there is mainly dry weather, although there is always the possibility of rain at any time.
 At this time of year, the Harmattan wind usually blows south from the Sahara, reducing temperatures.

 Bird Photography: Opportunities during our Liberia & Sierra Leone birding tour are worthwhile.